-Section 13.8 CHARTER REVIEW COMMITTEE.
+Section 13.8 CHARTER REVIEW COMMISSION.

-From time to time, but at least every ten (10) years, the Mayor and Board of Aldermen shall provide for a Charter Review Committee to consider whether any amendments to this Charter are appropriate.
-The ten (10) year period shall begin from the date of the previous Charter Review Committee’s first meeting.
-The members of the Charter Review Committee shall be appointed by the Mayor with the advice and consent of the Board of Aldermen.
+From time to time, but at least every ten (10) years, the Mayor and Board of Aldermen shall provide for a Charter Review Commission to consider whether any amendments to this Charter are appropriate.
+The ten (10) year period shall begin from the date of the previous Charter Review Commission’s first meeting.
+The members of the Charter Review Commission shall be appointed by the Mayor with the advice and consent of the Board of Aldermen.

-The Charter Review Committee shall consist of at least nine (9) persons, not more than one of whom shall be an elected official of the city with at least two members from each ward.
-The Charter Review Committee shall, within twelve (12) months of its first meeting, report to the Board of Aldermen as many amendments to the Charter as it shall deem advisable.
+The Charter Review Commission shall consist of at least nine (9) persons, not more than one of whom shall be an elected official of the city, with at least two (2) members from each ward.
+The Charter Review Commission shall, within twelve (12) months of its first meeting, report to the Board of Aldermen as many amendments to the Charter as it shall deem advisable.
 The Board of Aldermen shall by ordinance submit such proposed amendments to the voters at the next general municipal election.